 Professional service providers must remember that visitors navigate your site mainly because of the content it houses.
 And these visitors have short attention spans.
 They will quickly scan your site and if they haven’t found something they need, they’ll bounce right off to continue their search elsewhere.
 Therefore, try to use words that are easy to read and understand.
 Have copy that talks about and for them, and not about or for your business.
 Be relatable and relevant.
 Mention their possible pain points, problems, interests, and experiences.
 Connect with your audience members by having a brand voice that speaks on their behalf.
 And structure your content like an inverted pyramid that tackles the most important information on the top-most portion of the page, then gradually mention the specific, relevant content in the middle sections, and end it with a clear call to action that will trigger visitors to proceed.

-Tips: An SEO homepage content strategy is a great way to ensure better rankings on Google and other Search Engine Results Pages (SERPs).
+Tips: An SEO homepage content strategy is a great way to ensure better rankings on Google and other search engines.
 Also, make use of Video and Image content; they are an effective way to make your audience spend more time within your website.

 5. Contact Details